 I consider extremely important to source the right ingredients.
 The integrity beyond the dishes is what gives yourself trust and pride for you own work.
 Choosing sponsor you really believe in, is part of this deal.
 This is for sure in my top 5 list as well.

 Choosing the right place.
 Having our events in a places that mirror our aesthetic is an asset.
-Having the right “mise an place”, the perfect music, the right lightening.
+Having the right “mise en place”, the perfect music, the right lightening.
 All should reflect your vision.
-And details are extremely important.
+And small details are the most important.
 Have a Pinterest board about the table setting that reflect your dreams, but also be realistic of what you can do.

 Be organized to the bits.
 Mistakes WILL happen, but if you are tidy in your schedule and self organized with your kitchen work, there will be mental space for that ingenious “save the moment” action.